Homer A. Ramey: Biography

 He was born on a farm near Sparta, South Bloomfield Township, Ohio.
 His parents were Burt C. and Mae (Bockoven) Ramey.
 He attended the grade and high schools.

 He was graduated from Park College of Parkville, Missouri in 1913, and from the law school of Ohio Northern University at Ada in 1916.
 He attended Cincinnati Law School as a special student in 1917.

 He was admitted to the bar in 1917 and commenced practice in Put-in-Bay, Ohio.

 Political career

 Ramey served as member of the State house of representatives from 1920 to 1924.

 He served in the Ohio Senate in 1925 and 1926.

 He served as judge of the municipal court of Toledo, Ohio from 1926 to 1943.

 He was an unsuccessful candidate for election in 1938 to the Seventy-sixth Congress.

+Congress

 Ramey was elected as a Republican to the Seventy-eighth, Seventy-ninth, and Eightieth Congresses (January 3, 1943 – January 3, 1949).

 He was an unsuccessful candidate for reelection in 1948 to the Eighty-first Congress and for election in 1950 to the Eighty-second Congress.

+Later career and death

 He was appointed in 1949 and subsequently elected judge of the municipal court of Toledo and served in that capacity until his death in Toledo, Ohio, on April 13, 1960.

 He was interred in Ottawa Hills Memorial Park.